 The History of Tortellini: Emilia Romagna Cooking Vacations

-Whichever origin story you prefer, tortellini holds a special place in people’s hearts, and stomachs, in Bologna and Modena, which is apparent during an Emilia Romagna cooking vacation.
-In fact, tortellini is considered Bologna’s number one gastronomic tradition, at least according to the president of the San Nicola Association, Gianni degli Angeli.
+Whichever origin story you prefer, tortellini holds a special place in people’s hearts and stomachs, in Bologna and Modena, which is apparent during an Emilia Romagna cooking vacation.
+In fact, tortellini is considered Bologna’s number one gastronomic tradition.
 As such, the town of Castelfranco Emilia celebrates tortellini every year with a festival to honor the legendary creator of the pasta dish.

 In general, tortellini is always made with an egg pasta, but what you fill it with varies from family to family.
-Some pack it with ricotta, others with parmesan.
-Still others prefer prosciutto or beef, and sometimes its a combination of meat and cheese.
-No matter what the filling, it’s traditionally served in a broth.
+Traditionally it is filled with a mixture of prosciutto and parmesan, but some will pack it with ricotta, others with different cheeses.
+Still others prefer beef, and sometimes it’s a combination of all of the above.
+No matter what the filling, tortellini are traditionally served in a broth.

 The tortellini-making tradition is a sacred one in Emilia-Romagna, but it’s one the locals are willing to share.
-During our cooking vacation “Gastronomy in Parma and Bologna,” visitors can learn the technique behind this special dish, along with a few other pasta dishes.
+During our cooking vacation “Foodie Tour on the via Emilia: Parma and Bologna,” visitors can learn the technique behind this special dish, along with a few other pasta dishes.

 Learn more about stuffed pastas in Italy on a culinary vacation with The International Kitchen!